Fit Interviews vs Case Interviews: How Different?

 • Hire a coach

 • Find another partner to practice with.
-Just make sure you both watch this Guide on how to conduct a case.
-A bad coach is always more harmful than not practicing at all.
+Watch this Guide on how to conduct a case.
+Remember, a bad coach/partner is always more harmful than not practicing at all.

-• See another example in the End-to-end Program.
-Like the previous one, try actively solving the case as you see it!
-Say out loud your version, then listen to the candidate, then hear the feedback!
+• See another example in our End-to-end Program.
+Try actively solving the case by yourself before listening to the candidate's answer and the coach's feedback!

 Tip #3: Start training consulting math